-In addition to the regional trainings at Tiers 1, 2 & 3, the Seventh Annual Summer Training Institute (STI) provided extended learning, sharing, and networking opportunities for MO SW-PBS schools.
+In addition to the regional trainings at Tiers 1, 2 & 3, the Eighth Annual Summer Training Institute (STI) provided extended learning, sharing, and networking opportunities for MO SW-PBS schools.
 The STI provided structured team time with the regional consultants, state and national perspectives from keynote speakers, topics of interest that aligned with state and national priorities, and strands based on the three tiers.
-A color-coded system assisted teams in selecting sessions aligned with their school's level of implementation.
-Topics included family involvement, collaboration within schools, functional behavioral assessment, classroom strategies, interagency and cross-initiative collaboration, Tier 2 and Tier 3 structures and interventions, anti-bullying, multi-tiered systems of support, and implementation specific to school levels (early childhood, elementary, middle school, high school and alternative schools).
+Codes of Foundation, Application and Enrichment assisted teams in selecting sessions aligned with their school's level of implementation.
+Topics included family involvement, collaboration within schools, functional behavioral assessment, classroom strategies, interagency and cross-initiative collaboration, Tier 2 and Tier 3 structures and interventions, anti-bullying, multi-tiered systems of support, and implementation specific to school levels (early childhood, elementary, middle, high school and alternative schools).